Student Discipline - Suspension & Expulsion

 Expulsion is the involuntary removal of a student from all schools and programs of the School District for an extended period of time for acts of specified misconduct.
 Final action is taken only by vote of the Board of Education.
 Expulsion proceedings for a Special Education student require additional due process procedures.
 While under expulsion, a student cannot enroll in another California school district without approval of that district's Board of Education.
 Certain expelled students may enroll only in Juvenile Court Schools, County Community Schools or District operated Community Day Schools (AB922) during the duration of the expulsion.
 The governing board, upon voting to expel a pupil, may suspend the enforcement of the expulsion order for a period of not more that one calendar year and may, as a condition assign the pupil to a school, class, or program that is deemed appropriate for the rehabilitation of the pupil.
 The rehabilitation program to which the pupil is assigned may provide for the involvement of the pupil's parent or guardian in his or her child's education in ways that are specified in the rehabilitation program.
 A parent or guardian's refusal to participate in the rehabilitation program shall not be considered in the governing board's determination as to whether the pupil has satisfactorily completed the rehabilitation program.
 [EC 48917]

-- Unlawfully selling a controlled substance listed in Health and Safety Code 11053, et. seq., or
+- Unlawfully selling a controlled substance listed in Health and Safety Code 11053, et. seq.

 - Committing or attempting to commit a sexual assault or committing a sexual battery.

-- Possession of any knife, explosive, or other dangerous object including “look alike” weapons;
+- Possession of any knife or other dangerous object of no reasonable use to the pupil.

 - Assault or battery upon a school employee.